-“The life of a highly empathetic person is shocking.
+The life of a highly empathetic person is shocking.
 And it isn’t just about the super-powers that we empaths have.
-Their are gifts and curses of being a highly empathetic person.”
+There are gifts and curses of being a highly empathetic person.

 I used to wonder why I’m cursed with high levels of empathy.
 And I used to see my heightened empathy and compassion as a bane.

 Perhaps you’re in the same boat with me, constantly feeling other people’s pain and wondering why you’re so much more sensitive and emotional than everyone else.

-One we get a grip on empathy, we can start to use it to our advantage
+Once we get a grip on empathy, we can start to use it to our advantage

 The definition of a highly sensitive / empathetic person is “an individual who is acutely aware of the emotions of other people.”

 - You sense the feelings of other people.